Internet-Draft SCITT Architecture December 2024

 In this document, the definition of transparency is intended to build over abstract notions of Append-only Logs and Receipts.
 Existing transparency systems such as Certificate Transparency are instances of this definition.

 A Signed Statement is an identifiable and non-repudiable Statement made by an Issuer.
 The Issuer selects additional metadata and attaches a proof of endorsement (in most cases, a signature) using the identity key of the Issuer that binds the Statement and its metadata.
-Signed Statements can be made transparent by attaching a proof of Registration by a Transparency Service, in the form of a Receipt that countersigns the Signed Statement and witnesses its inclusion in the Append-only Log of a Transparency Service.
-By extension, the document may say an Artifact (a firmware binary) is transparent if it comes with one or more Transparent Statements from its author or owner, though the context should make it clear what type of Signed Statements is expected for a given Artifact.
+Signed Statements can be made transparent by attaching a proof of Registration by a Transparency Service, in the form of a Receipt.
+Receipts demonstrate inclusion of Signed Statements in the Append-only Log of a Transparency Service.
+By extension, the Signed Statement may say an Artifact (for example, a firmware binary) is transparent if it comes with one or more Transparent Statements from its author or owner, though the context should make it clear what type of Signed Statements is expected for a given Artifact.

 Transparency does not prevent dishonest or compromised Issuers, but it holds them accountable.
 Any Artifact that may be verified, is subject to scrutiny and auditing by other parties.
 The Transparency Service provides a history of Statements, which may be made by multiple Issuers, enabling Relying Parties to make informed decisions.

 Transparency is implemented by providing a consistent, append-only, cryptographically verifiable, publicly available record of entries.
 A SCITT instance is referred to as a Transparency Service.
 Implementations of Transparency Services may protect their Append-only Log using a combination of trusted hardware, replication and consensus protocols, and cryptographic evidence.
-A Receipt is an offline, universally-verifiable proof that an entry is recorded in the Append-only Log.
-Receipts do not expire, but it is possible to append new entries (more recent Signed Statements) that subsume older entries (less recent Signed Statements).
+A Receipt is an offline, universally-verifiable proof that an entry is registered in the Append-only Log.
+Requesting a receipt can result in the production of a new receipt for the same signed statement.
+A Receipt's verification key, signing algorithm, validity period, header parameters or other claims MAY change each time a Receipt is produced.

 Reputable Issuers are thus incentivized to carefully review their Statements before signing them to produce Signed Statements.
 Similarly, reputable Transparency Services are incentivized to secure their Append-only Log, as any inconsistency can easily be pinpointed by any Auditor with read access to the Transparency Service.